 More crucially, however, maximising mass transfer in a flow reactor for high reaction efficiency, is a process that can be extended to all chemical industries, thus saving energy and costs.

-Separation units
+Separation Units

 The GH2 project will develop a lab-based continuous flow system of hydrogen and acetic acid cogeneration from bioethanol and water which will centre around a double-tube catalytic reactor with separation units.